 After detox has been completed, each client undergoes an individualized treatment plan that is customized to suit their needs and goals.
-Individual counselling sessions are an opportunity to get to the root of the addiction and examine the reasons the client started using drugs.
+Individual counseling sessions are an opportunity to get to the root of the addiction and examine the reasons the client started using drugs.
 Group therapy sessions allow clients to share their experiences with and offer support to each other as they learn to live a life that is free from chemicals.

 Attending 12-step meetings is often a part of the recovery process and a strategy clients can use over the long term.
-They continue to attend meetings after leaving the treatment facility, and this source of ongoing support is available to them whether they are at home or travelling.
+They continue to attend meetings after leaving the treatment facility, and this source of ongoing support is available to them whether they are at home or traveling.
 There are chapters of 12-step programs operating in most cities, so people in recovery have access to this important resource.

 Get Help for Drug and Alcohol Dependence, Abuse and Addiction

-Dependence, abuse and addiction are not the same thing but could be described as closely related.
+Dependence, abuse, and addiction are not the same thing but could be described as closely related.
 They share some characteristics, and one condition does have the potential to slide into another over time and with repeated exposure to chemicals.
 Not everyone who is exposed to drugs will develop a dependence, starting abusing drugs or become addicted, though there is always that risk.
 There are a number of factors at play that determine who will have these types of challenges.

 If you are concerned about yourself or a loved one having a problem with drugs, contact us today to learn about our treatment programs.